bigtreetech/docs/docs/Panda_Perch_H2D.md

 * **Step 2: Apply the Metal Sheet for Securing the Suction Cup Screws**

-    Use the round metal sheet from the AMS HT Storage Rack package.
-Peel off the adhesive backing and surface protection film, then stick it to the area where the suction cup screws will make contact with the printer’s outer wall. (*If the suction cup screws will be attached to the printer's smooth side window, this step can be skipped—no metal sheet is needed.*)
+    For optimal suction cup adhesion, apply the included round adhesive metal sheet to the printer's outer wall at each screw contact point.
+Peel off both protective films and press the sheet firmly in place. (*If the suction cup screws will be attached to the printer's smooth side window, this step can be skipped—no metal sheet is needed.*)

     <img src=img/PandaPerchH2D/03.jpg width="600"/>